billyj85/ShuckleTools/README_TOOLS.md

-Tools for rocketmap
+ShuckleTools Tools
 ===================

 These tools do not require that you run rocketmap, but are based on rocketmap code.
 The overall api compliance of these tools should be fairly similar to RocketMap since it uses actual RocketMap code.
-This compliance has gotten to be quite good.

 You might put the "bin" subfolder of your checkout in your path.
 If your checkout is /home/username/RocketMap you can add /home/username/RocketMap/bin to your path.

-Levelup docs are here Database schema is located at https://github.com/ShuckleHQ/RocketMap/blob/develop/README_LEVELUP.md
+Levelup docs are here Database schema is located at https://github.com/ShuckleHQ/ShuckleTools/README_LEVELUP.md

 Large scale lure dumper
 ===========